rabusmccaleb/email-guru-react/README.md

 Email Marketing Guru is a simple web application that generates customized marketing emails based on user input.
 Email me to try it out live!

+*This project ~approximately 2 hours.
+It was built for a friend to demo an idea.

 <img width="1512" alt="Screenshot 2024-07-08 at 9 30 36 AM" src="https://github.com/rabusmccaleb/email-guru-react/assets/69118018/7abcc35a-1d70-482a-b5a9-03d84eea698b">